 Not sure what ward you are in?
 Use the interactive ward boundary map to learn more.

 Below are some of the major projects impacting our community.

-Each phase of work is expected to take approximately two to three weeks to complete, with the entire project anticipated to complete in three months.
+To reduce impact, work is being done 24 hours a day.
+A temporary wastewater bypass system run continuously to provide wastewater service to the 50,000+ residents who use this pipe.
+Each section of work is expected to take approximately two to three weeks to complete, with the entire project anticipated to be complete by the end of August.

 Albert Street - Saskatchewan Drive - Complete